iPads, Macbooks, AirPods? Everything Apple Is Rumored To Be Announcing Next Week

 The new iPhone Xr is finally arriving tomorrow, but Apple isn't sitting back and taking a break anytime soon.
-They already have another product announcement event set for October 30 with rumours flying about an updated iPad Pro, and new versions of the MacBook Air, iMac, and Mac Mini, maybe even new AirPods.
-Here are the rumorus so far.
+They already have another product announcement event set for October 30 with rumors flying about an updated iPad Pro, and new versions of the MacBook Air, iMac, and Mac Mini, maybe even new AirPods.
+Here are the rumors so far.

 iPad Pro & iPad Mini

 The latest generation of iPhone got some noticeable style upgrades and fans are expecting the same for the new iPad Pro, most notably the removal of the Home Button.
 There is also talk of a new Apple Pencil being released in tandem with the iPad Pro.
-Perhaps one of the most exciting rumoured improvements is the addition of a USB-C port which would allow the Pro to output video to a 4K display.
-While most of the iPad rumours have centred around the Pro, the Mini is expected to see some improvements to its design and functionality as well.
+Perhaps one of the most exciting rumored improvements is the addition of a USB-C port which would allow the Pro to output video to a 4K display.
+While most of the iPad rumors have centered around the Pro, the Mini is expected to see some improvements to its design and functionality as well.

 Advertisement